Kouty/tdtetris/README.md

 - It states that this PlayField class should have a method spawn(...) that takes a tetromino and gives it a position
 - It asserts that this position is 10, the number of rows of the playfield.

-There are 2 weird things here: normally the row should be 9, since usually 0 based coordinates is used, and that the tetromino gets modified, which is unnecessary.
-In fact, I changed my mind!
+There are 2 weird things here: normally the row should be 9, since usually 0 based coordinates system is used, and the tetromino gets modified, which is unnecessary.
+In fact I changed my mind!
 See the next paragraph.

 ## First test green
 ```